 It’s actually the third most populous city in France but somehow it doesn’t feel like it is.
 It was the centre of the silk trade meaning lots of rich merchant families settled here and it is the food capital of the country.

-Best Romantic Spot in Lyon
+Romantic destinations: Best romantic spot in Lyon

 We hope you enjoyed our guide based on our own experiences and unique insight from living in a few of these destinations!
+For full guides, have a read of our three-day itinerary to Graz and guide to Umbria for more ideas on where to go!

 Tell us your favourite romantic destinations in the comments below!